15 Best Restaurants On The Isle of Skye For 2025

 One you need to reserve in advance, Loch Bay delivers incredible food and a unique dining experience wrapped up in a gorgeous waterfront location.

-They serve upmarket lunch and dinner menus, focusing on seasonal produce that reflects the quality of Skye’s “natural larder”.
-Inspired by land to sea, expect to see dishes like Loch Dunvegan Langoustines and hand-dived scallops.
+They serve an upmarket lunch and early dinner menu, focusing on seasonal produce that reflects the quality of Skye’s “natural larder”.
+Inspired by land to sea, expect to see dishes like locally sourced langoustines, oysters, and mussels.
+While we loved the seafood (and it is excellent, especially the Isle of Lewis Mussels), we also devoured the Dunvegan black pudding bon bons and ham hock terrine.

 Gasta Port Righ, Portree